Becoming a Conscious Eater is one of the most helpful ways to stop emotional eating.

 Do only one thing while eating.

-It is extremely difficult to emotionally, mindlessly eat if eating is your only activity.
+It is tough to stress eating if eating is your only mindless activity.

-It take practice to sit with yourself while eating, especially when eating is your way of escaping discomfort.
+Sitting with yourself while eating takes practice, especially when Eating is your way of escaping discomfort.

-If you’re reading a book, watching TV or working, it is nearly impossible to feel your emotions, hunger or fullness cues, or identify your needs in life.
+If you’re reading a book, watching TV, or working, it is nearly impossible to feel your emotions, hunger or fullness cues, or identify what you truly need.

 Your attention is soaked up by the action in the story or the problem being solved.

-You’re not in the present, giving yourself the attention you need; you’re on autopilot.
+You’re not in the present; you’re on autopilot.

-As you become more comfortable with identifying what you need, you will also get to know which foods you enjoy, how your body responds to different foods and what works best for you.
+As you become more comfortable identifying what you need, you will also get clear on which foods you enjoy, how your body responds and what works best for you.

 SILK – Listen